 - 1.5mm Closed Cell Camera light Seal Foam

-- Sharp Knife, Steel Ruler and Cutting Mat
+- Sharp Knife, Steel Ruler and Cutting Mat.
+A safety cutting guide is available here by clicking this link

 - Tooth or Bamboo Chop stick